6 Tips For Sending Better Marketing Emails

 - Achieve better ROI (because you won’t pay to send to emails to people who don’t want to read your content or engage with your brand.

-While WordPress is capable of functioning like a mail server and there are plugins that let you send emails directly from your WordPress dashboard, that’s never efficient.
+While WordPress is capable of functioning like a mail server, and there are plugins that let you send emails directly from your WordPress dashboard, that’s never efficient.
 If you want to take email marketing seriously, you’ll need an email marketing tool.

-What to Send to Your Customers
+4. What to Send to Your Customers in Your Emails

-What should you send?
+What exactly should you send?

 1. Valuable and Educational Content

 Show off your knowledge and expertise by giving away free content that helps your customers solve their problems.

 - Reviews and comparisons

 - Content roundups